mpanunto/PanunTools/docs/README_IncidentSetupArcGISPro.md

     - The "Event Group BAM Large Symbols" group layer will be added to the project map
 5. If the requested Master Project contains the text "Repair" or "repair":
     - The "Event Group Repair Status" group layer will be added to the project map
-6. If requested, apply definition queries to the Event layers
+6. If requested, apply definition queries to the Event layers (see screenshot below)
 7. If requested, create an Edit project for the user
     - The GISS Edit Service will be added to the project map using the provided NIFC AGOL credentials
     - A broken Event Group Layer will be added to the project map for quick resourcing to Mobile GDB